outPHit outcomes

 In order to prevent misunderstandings and to ensure the building will perform as intended once in use, the chosen summer comfort strategy should be sufficiently explained to the future users.
 This template for a summer comfort user manual already contains some general recommendations and can be expanded with project specific user instructions e.g. for the ventilation strategy.

-• Manufacturing Energy Assessment Tool
+• Manufacturing Energy Evaluation Tool (MEET)

-Contrary to popular belief that the manufacturing energy of building components plays the decisive role in the overall energy balance of a building, in reality it is often the operating energy that is crucial.
-The Passive House Institute has therefore investigated appropriate methods for assessing both, manufacturing and operational energy.
-The tool can be used to assess and compare single materials regarding manufacturing energy and CO2, opaque assemblies as well as glazing and window frames regarding manufacturing and operational energy and CO2 and assess whole buildings regarding manufacturing and operational energy as well as CO2.
-If you want to read more about the methodology behind the tool, find it here: Methodology of the Embodied Energy Evaluation Tool
+Contrary to popular belief that the manufacturing energy of building components plays a decisive role in the overall energy balance of a building, in reality, it is often the operating energy that is crucial.
+The Passive House Institute has therefore investigated appropriate methods for assessing both manufacturing and operational energy.
+This tool allows for the assessment and comparison of the manufacturing and operational energy as well as CO2eq emissions (GWP) of individual materials, opaque assemblies, glazing, and window frames.
+It can also be used to evaluate entire buildings.
+For more details on the methodology behind the tool, click here:

 • Fact Sheet "Climate Neutral Building Stock"